 Quality hair extensions are designed to undergo wash, wear (and maybe some tear) over and over again.
 While it is definitely a great idea to purchase a fresh set when the life of your previous batch is over, you can also use a few of our tips below to help you extend the life of your current set.
 Read on as we unfold some easy hair care tips to help you better take care of your hair extensions:

 1. Clean with a shampoo.

-Before you apply any shampoo to your weave or hair extensions opt for formulas that have lower-sulfates, or none at all.
+Before you apply any shampoo to your weave or hair extensions, opt for formulas that have lower-sulfates, or none at all.
 While washing, skip the brush and opt for using your fingers to detangle.
-You want to prevent tugging the hair and causing it fall out.
+You want to prevent tugging the hair and causing it to fall out.

-2. Do safeguard your extensions from heat styling tools.
+2. Safeguard your extensions from heat styling tools.

-A lot of women get full closure weaves in which their entire hair is covered and protected by their hair extensions.
+A lot of women get full-closure weaves, in which their entire hair is covered and protected by their hair extensions.
 While this is a great protective style, many forget that their weave is just as important as their hair when it comes to daily care and styling.
-When using hot tools, do apply a heat protectant especially with natural human hair extensions.
+When using hot tools, apply a heat protectant, especially with natural human hair extensions.

 3. Avoid tangles.

 When exposing your extensions to water whether it be during your at-home hair washing routine, on the beach, or in the pool, be sure to protect your hair from becoming tangled.
 For easy and cute swimming hair ideas, opt for creating a French braid or an updo to help you prevent a tangled mess after going for a dip.